mikegallimore/Tape_to_Tape/README.md

 If you wish to use the scripts as is, make sure to:

-- Create a 'Files' folder within the directory the scripts are located in
+- Store the scripts within the root directory of your choosing (for example, I house everything within a desktop folder named 'Tape2Tape')
-- Create both a 'Logs' subfolder and a separate 'Plots' subfolder within the 'Files' folder
+- Create a 'Files' folder within your root directory and then create both a 'Logs' subfolder and a separate 'Plots' subfolder within the 'Files' folder
-- Within the 'Files' folder, create both an 'Exported' subfolder as well as a 'Processed' subfolder and then, within both, create subfolders for each season (e.g. '20172018') you intend to work with
+- Within the 'Logs' subfolder, create both an 'Exported' subfolder as well as a 'Processed' subfolder and then, within both, create subfolders for each season (e.g. '20172018') you intend to work with
-- Within the 'Files' folder, create a 'Plots' subfolder and then, within it, create subfolders for each season (e.g. '20172018') you intend to work with
+- Within the 'Plots' subfolder, create subfolders for each season (e.g. '20172018') you intend to work with

 <b>Usage</b>